- Enrollment Advising

 - Recently readmitted

-TO RELEASE THE HOLD: You must complete a Planned Class Schedule form and turn it in to your staff adviser by October 12.
-If you are on academic probation you are also REQUIRED to meet in person with your adviser.
+TO RELEASE THE HOLD: You must complete a Planned Class Schedule form and turn it in to your staff adviser by April 12.
+If you are on academic probation or you received a midterm deficient grade you are also REQUIRED to meet in person with your adviser.
 Please use these YouCanBookMe links to make an appointment:

 If you do not fall into one of these categories, you’re not required to turn in a Planned Class Schedule or meet with your adviser, though you’re welcome to if you wish.